ornl-ssd/cpp-novice/_episodes/01-intro.md

 Everything between these braces is the function's body that defines what happens when main is called.
 All functions use braces to indicate the beginning and end of their definitions.

-Line 6: std::cout &lt;&lt; "Hello World!" &lt;&lt; endl;
+Line 6: std::cout &lt;&lt; "Hello World!" &lt;&lt; std::endl;
 : This line is a C++ statement.
 A statement is an expression that can actually produce some effect.
 It is the meat of a program, specifying its actual behavior.
 Statements are executed in the same order that they appear within a function's body.
-This statement has three parts: First, `std"::cout`, which identifies the standard character output device (usually, this is the computer screen).
+This statement has the following parts: First, `std"::cout`, which identifies the standard character output device (usually, this is the computer screen).
-Second, the insertion operator `&lt;&lt;`, which indicates that what follows is inserted into `std::cout`.
-Finally, a sentence within quotes `"Hello world!"`, is the content inserted into the standard output.
+Second, the insertion operator `<<`, which indicates that what follows is inserted into `std::cout`.
+Next, a sentence within quotes `"Hello world!"`, is the content inserted into the standard output, and this is followed by another insertion operation.
+Finally, `std::endl` specifies the "end of line" so that any additional output will be on subsequent lines.
 Notice that the statement ends with a semicolon `;`.
 This character marks the end of the statement, just as the period ends a sentence in
 English.
 All C++ statements must end with a semicolon character.
 One of the most common syntax errors in C++ is forgetting to end a statement with a semicolon.